hildar/RecSys-Retail/README.md

 <img src="img/catboost.png" alt="catboost" width="700"/>

-Ranking model show us **doubling growth** precision metric relatively baseline.
+Ranking model gave us **double the growth** compared to the baseline..

 As we see the best feature importance is paired user-item features: